Stuttering techniques

 Stuttering is associated with our speaking from the larynx in a very shallow way.
 We can say that stuttering causes that shallow speaking and vice versa that shallow speaking becomes one of the causes of our stuttering.

 Initially, I wanted to talk about speaking practice, and it's great to have speaking practice; to read out loud, to speak out loud.
 Some people say it's great to hold a pencil or pen in the mouth while speaking.
+It's all awesome but it's not quite grabbing the point, it's not only about speaking box or speaking mechanism.

 In the music video (see the link below), Stormzy is not just singing; he's living it out.
 His whole body is singing, is saying that, right?
 Not just the speaking box.

-Not really.
+And you might say that this is a performance thing.
+Well, not really.
 When you're relaxed, when you're enjoying speaking, your entire body is speaking, and the speaking box just follows.

 And here we're coming back to that concept of "Me."
 Quite often when I speak to somebody I feel that I'm in a certain state, I'm more stiff and tense and like feeling myself in a box.
 My mouth is stiff, and I'm asking myself - why?